Arthur Myers: Early life

 Myers was born in Ballarat, Victoria, Australia, the child of Louis Myers and Catherine Ehrenfried.
+Both were German Jewish immigrants to Australia, with Ehrenfried's brothers moving with her for the Gold Rush, and Myers to become a trader and pawnbroker.
 Following the death of his father in 1870, his mother moved to Wellington, New Zealand.
 Myers went to Wellington College from 1880 to 1883.
 His main sporting interests were rowing and swimming.
 The family moved to Auckland in 1886, where his uncle, Louis Ehrenfried had moved the family brewing business from Thames.
 Later, in 1897, the successful brewery was combined with that of Logan Campbell to form Campbell and Ehrenfried.
 An able administrator and already something of a financial wizard at the age of 30, Myers became managing director of the merged company following the death of his uncle in 1897.

 In 1903 Myers journeyed to London to marry Vera Anita Levy who he had met two years before.
 She was the daughter of Benjamin Levy, one of the owners of a large British business empire with interests in Australia.
 Married in London, they returned to New Zealand, where his wife became a well-known hostess and patron of the local cultural scene.
 It was she who encouraged Myers to eventually run for public office.